9 Meaningful Thanksgiving Traditions You’re Going to Want to Steal

 Put it on the table

 Every year, each person at the table uses a permanent marker to write one thing he or she is thankful for on the white tablecloth.
 After Thanksgiving, we wash the cloth on the gentle cycle and put it away until next year, when we bring it out and do the same thing.
 It’s fun to see how people change, and it’s a powerful way to remind us what the holiday is all about.—Megan Brewer.
 Try whipping up one of these 23 easy Thanksgiving side dishes that every guest will love.
+If you can’t have Thanksgiving at home this year, try out one of these chain restaurants that are always open on Thanksgiving.

 Take it outside